CharlesCarley/Raytracer/Samples/Viewer/Readme.md

 # Viewer

-Viewer is a sample implementation of a scene viewer.
+Is a program that allows rendering a simple scene.

+## Invoking

 ```
 Usage: Viewer.exe <options>